 Step 1: Use a champagne cork and paint it a brown colour.

 Step 2: Make two mini antlers by twisting brown paper covered wire into shape.
 Or you can make a set of brown felt or cardboard antlers.

 Step 3: Punch two holes into the top of the cork with a sharp object, such as a nail.
 Stick the antlers into the holes.
 Then, glue a red felt pompom to the front for a noise.
 Use the acrylic paint pens to draw on some eyes.

 2. The Snowman Wine Cork

-Step 2: Next cut an orange pompom so that is slightly pointed.
-Glue it onto the cork, for the snowman nose.
+Step 2: Next, cut an orange pompom to be slightly pointed.
+Glue it onto the cork for the snowman nose.